Kaelinkes/Kaelinkes/README.md

 <h2 align="left">
-Hi 👋!
-My name is Kaelin and I'm an IT student & aspiring software engineer.
+👋 Hi!
+I’m Kaelin, an IT student and aspiring software engineer.
+Welcome to my GitHub!
+Have fun exploring my projects and seeing what I’ve been working on 🚀
 </h2>

 ###